concretedesign/concrete-isomorphic-react/README.md

 └── component-name
    ├── component-name.jsx        # Main react component
    ├── component-name.scss       # Styles particular to this component.
 Must be added to /app/styles/app.scss
-   └── component-name.jade       # (Optional) Jade template for this component's render method
+   └── component-name.jade       # (Optional) Jade template for this component's render method.
+Must be handled by .jsx file

 ```